mrcavalcanti/mosaicoo/docs/sources/variables/variable-types/global-variables.md

 Grafana has two built in time range variables: `$__from` and `$__to`.
 They are currently always interpolated as epoch milliseconds by default but you can control date formatting.

-> This special formatting syntax is only available in Grafana 7.1.2+
+> This special formatting syntax is only available in Mosaicoo 7.1.2+

 | Syntax                   | Example result           | Description                                                                                               |
 | ------------------------ | ------------------------ | --------------------------------------------------------------------------------------------------------- |